bottlebird/text_analytics-CART/README.md

 # Predicting Airbnb review scores using text analytics
-Users of Airbnb who reserved lodging can leave a review comment on the Airbnb website and rate their experience of stay.
-In this page, I will analyze the texts of review comments to build a predictive model that assess whether any given texts are positive (four or five stars) or negative (one through three stars).
+The users of Airbnb who reserve lodging can leave a review comment on the Airbnb website and rate their stay.
+This page analyzes the texts of reviews to build a model that assesses whether any given texts are positive (four or five stars) or negative (one through three stars).

 Structure:

-1. Data Exploration and Preliminary Insights
+1. Data Exploration
 2. Texts Preprocessing
 3. Sparsifying the Corpus
 4. Training and Testing